GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 sudo systemctl enable lora-app-server
 ```

-## Getting started
+## Using the LoRa (App) Server

 ### Setup your first gateway and device

 To get started with LoRa (App) Server, please follow the
 [First gateway and device](https://www.loraserver.io/guides/first-gateway-device/)
 guide.
-It will explain how to login into the web-interface and add your first
+It will explain how to log in to the web-interface and add your first
 gateway and device.

 ### Integrate your applications